 Posts tagged George Jones.

 With employee mobility and desire for flexible work arrangements continually increasing, some employers are turning to non-compete agreements to limit the disruption to their workforces.
-But as some employers have been using non-competes with low-wage, unskilled workers, criticism has followed—including a recent White House call for states to ban ...
+But as some employers have been using non-competes with low-wage, unskilled workers, criticism has followed—including a recent White House call for states to ban non-compete ...

 *President Obama signed the Defend Trade Secrets Act into law on Wednesday afternoon.
 Billy Hammel, Bill McMahon, and Anna Rothschild have provided outstanding analysis of the law and what it means for employers in this Client Bulletin.